ChenXiao61/Img_augmentor/README.md

 pip install Augmentor
 ```

 See the documentation for building from source.
+To upgrade from a previous version, use `pip install Augmentor --upgrade`.

 ## Documentation